GFWC Leadership

 National Level

 GFWC is a community service organization with many levels of leadership and membership.
-The Executive Committee and Board of Directors represent GFWC members on a national scale.
-The Board of Directors consists of Region Presidents, State Presidents, State Directors of Junior Clubs, Committee Chairmen, Committee Members, and Special Appointments.
-GFWC members involved with these committees are appointed by the GFWC International President at the beginning of her two-year term.
-During her administration, the GFWC International President lives at GFWC Headquarters in Washington D.C.
+The Executive Committee and Board of Directors, which consists of Region Presidents, State Presidents, State Directors of Junior Clubs, Committee Chairmen, Committee Members, and Special Appointments, represent GFWC members on a national scale.
+GFWC members involved with the committees are appointed by the GFWC International President at the beginning of her two-year term.
+During her Administration, the GFWC International President lives at GFWC Headquarters in Washington D.C.
 All members of the GFWC Board have leadership responsibilities and are expected to attend the GFWC Annual Convention.

 Regions